-Contractors are often hired for their technical competency and skill to construct a project that has been conceptualized by the project owner and designed by the owner's architect(s) and engineer(s).
-However, since the construction project occurs on the owner's site, the owner is potentially exposed to additional liability (i.e., OSHA fines and tort liability) that must be considered.
-In general, there are two approaches to address such potential liabilities - a "hands-off" approach or a "hands-on" approach.
+ontractors are hired for their technical competency and skill to complete a project that has been to meet the demands, performance standards and costs. conceptualized by the project owner and designed by the owner's architect(s) and engineer(s).
+However, since the project occurs on the owner's site, the owner is potentially exposed to additional liability (i.e., OSHA fines and tort liability) that must be considered.
+In general, a "hands-off" approach or a "hands-on" approach is used to address such potential liabilities.

-The question of liability is a complex issue.
-Some case law gives an incentive to owners to keep contractor's "at arm's length" while other case law appears to require owner involvement that gives rise to additional liability (Yohay and Sapper 28).
-As a result, it appears that preventing an injury may be the best way to prevent a lawsuit.
-Contractor safety, health, and environmental (SH&E) performance can be improved by integrating SH&E activities into the contracting process, which includes the following:
+Liability is a complex issue.
+Some case law gives an incentive to owners to keep contractors "at arm's length," while other case law appears to require owner involvement that gives rise to additional liability (Yohay & Sapper, 1998).
+However, preventing an injury is ultimately the best way to prevent a lawsuit.
+Contractor SH&E performance can be improved by integrating SH&E activities into the contracting process, which includes the following:

-- Prequalification and contractor selection
+- prequalification and contractor selection;

-- Designing and planning
+- •designing and planning for safety;

-- Work-in-progress assessment and verification
+- •work-in-progress assessment and verification;

-- Post construction performance evaluation
+- •post-work performance evaluation.